 I talk to strangers.
 Even on the Tube in London.
 I haven’t always done this, but I’ve always seen it – both of my parents regularly talk to strangers.
-I admit, I found it a bit embarrassing as a kid.
+I admit, I found it a bit embarrassing as a kid (“Dad – they’re not going to want to talk to you!”).
 And annoying: going grocery shopping with my Dad was torture, because it would take SOOOO long.
-But I could see how much my parents enjoyed it, and how much the people they talked to enjoyed it, and how we sometimes learned new things.
-I also learned that you can develop skills; my Dad often uses the same opening lines, especially when talking to kids, because he’s learned that they get people talking.
+My Mom chooses opportunities that allow her to convey support and inclusion: she compliments parents on their polite kids (because parenting is hard!), and chats with people who look different from her.
+Despite my embarrassment as a kid, I could see how much my parents enjoyed it, and how much the people they talked to enjoyed it.
+I also learned that you can develop skills; my Dad often uses the same opening lines, especially when talking to kids, because he’s learned that they get people smiling, and talking.

 Department of Psychology